Three Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 - Cloning Blues: Averted.
 They're all aware of the fact that they're fakes, but it doesn't seems to bother them at all.

 - Dark Is Evil: The dark Kaleidosticks that creates the Fakes are completely shadowed-in versions of Magical Ruby while blushing.
-Minus the stars and blush itself, making them look more devilish by comparison.
+Minus the stars and blush itself, it makes them look devilish to contrast Ruby's angelic appearance.

 Command Cards: QQAAB; (A)